 After leaving the Department of Agriculture, Alice worked for the U.S. Hygienic Laboratory where she made valuable contributions in the field of infectious illness, including meningitis and streptococcal infections.
 In 1928, she became the first woman president of the Society of American Bacteriologists (now the American Society for Microbiology).
 When she retired in 1945, Alice lectured widely to women about career development and encouraged women to pursue scientific careers.

-Alice Catherine Evans died from a stroke in 1975 at the age of 94, but was inducted into the National Women’s Hall of Fame in 1993.
+Alice Catherine Evans died from a stroke in 1975 at the age of 94.
+She was inducted into the National Women’s Hall of Fame in 1993.